protontypes/open-sustainable-technology/README.md

 - [metloom](https://github.com/M3Works/metloom) - A python library created with the goal of consistent, simple sampling of meteorology and snow related point measurments from a variety of datasources across the Western US.
 - [fmi-weather-client](https://github.com/saaste/fmi-weather-client) - Simple client library for fetching weather information from Finnish Meteorological Institute.
 - [gridwxcomp](https://github.com/WSWUP/gridwxcomp) - A package for comparing weather station data to gridded weather data that are hosted on Google Earth Engine.
+- [Skyrim](https://github.com/secondlaw-ai/skyrim) - Allows you to run any large weather model with a consumer grade GPU.

 ### Radiative Transfer
 - [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.